AdobeDocs/commerce-php/src/pages/developer/versioning/check-version.md

 ## Admin

-Login to Magento as a registered Admin user.
-The Magento version is displayed at the bottom right of the page, above the  **Account Activity** and **Report an Issue** links:
+Log in as a registered Admin user.
+The application version is displayed at the bottom right of the page, above the  **Account Activity** and **Report an Issue** links:

 ![Check the application version](../../_images/version.png)

 ## The `composer.lock` file

-If Magento was installed using the `composer install` command, you can search the `<Magento_root>/composer.lock` file for `magento/product-community-edition` or `magento/product-enterprise-edition`, depending on which version of Magento is installed.
+If the application was installed using the `composer install` command, you can search the `<Application_root>/composer.lock` file for `magento/product-community-edition` or `magento/product-enterprise-edition`, depending on which version of the application is installed.

 ```json
   {